oleks/git-cli-qsg/README.md

 This guide gave a crash course on using Git and GitHub from the command-line.
 There is much more to Git and GitHub than this.
 In particular, this guide has not discussed branches, forks, and how to handle merge conflicts.
-All of these are central element of the Git+GitHub workflow when teams are not in close proximity.
+All of these are central to the Git+GitHub workflow when teams are not in close proximity.
 This toolset will only work for you if you are a small team, where you coordinate to reduce the chance of conflicts.

 ## Command Glossary